 Do they say that you’re a dreamer?
-Many people with eating disorders are not recognized as dreamers.
+Many people with eating disorders are not recognized as people who go after their dreams.
 They are sometimes described by others and themselves as determined, strong-willed, and hardworking.
 This determination and drive often channels itself into the eating disorder and ends up strengthening the disorder’s grip on you.

 In the beginning of recovery it can be difficult to know where to channel this determination and drive.
 In the eating disorder, the part of the brain that hopes and dreams about the future is muffled.
 When the eating disorder commands and orders most of your actions, there is little mental space for daydreaming and free thought.